Archives For Sublime Text

 Sublime Text 4 is NOT available as Flatpak so far.
 But for the old version 3, you may install it by running the commands below one by one in terminal.

-NOTE: Like Snap, the Sublime Text as flatpak is also un-official package maintained by contributors, runs in sandbox and updates automatically.
+NOTE: Like Snap, the Sublime Text as flatpak is also un-official package maintained by contributors, runs in sandbox.

 Firstly, press Ctrl+Alt+T to open terminal and run command to install Flatpak daemon: